kr/diff/Readme.md

 compared.
 For instance, package `time` defines a method `Time.Equal`, that tells whether two `Time` values are the same instant, regardless of their locations.
-But we don't use it.
+But we don't use it or any other `Equal` method.
 Instead, we have custom comparison logic (`TimeEqual`) to compare `Time` values while ignoring their locations.

-The reason for this is that you might be trying to test your Equal method!
+The reason for this is that you might be trying to test your `Equal` method!
 It would be really confusing if there's a bug in the code you're testing, and that causes this package to produce incorrect results.
-You might end up with a "passing" test because Equal returns true even when the values are different.
+You might end up with a "passing" test because `Equal` returns true even when the values are different.
 We want to reliably show you when the values are different.

 So our rule of thumb is **don't call methods on the values being compared**.
 Instead, if you need to